 One of the best ways to do this is by setting up a monthly budget for yourself.
 From your earnings, first set aside the minimum payment that you must make every month.
 This is non-negotiable.
 The consequences of non-payment can roll over and result in you paying much more in the end.
 You can even end up defaulting, which will get you in a lot of financial trouble.
 That also includes affecting your credit score negatively and your ability to make large purchases or loans in the future.

 After you’ve set aside what you need for your monthly loan payment, set aside what you need for your rent, food and other essentials.
 Remember to make the distinction between essentials and luxuries.
 This is absolutely crucial.
 Setting a budget for your weekly groceries is essential.
 Setting a budget for a lavish weekend brunch isn’t.
 In other words, separate what you need and what you want.
 You can spend money on things you want only if you have enough money after saving for your fund and paying all of your necessities first.

 Every Little Bit Counts

 Everybody will develop their own strategies for this purpose depending on their earnings, their lifestyle, and their other commitments.
-Whatever plan you implement, one thing is for sure, creating an emergency must be an integral part of your financial planning.
+There are so many factors that go into how you save, from where you end up living to how much you make in a year.
+Whatever plan you implement, one thing is for sure, creating an emergency fund must be an integral part of your financial planning.